- Launched in 2009

 - Case Reports.
 These structured reports should describe an unusual case and include a full review of the pertinent literature and a section on implications for clinical care.

 - Case Series.
 These descriptive structured reports (which do not involve formal hypotheses or pre-specified methodology or analyses) of a small group of patients should include a full review of the pertinent literature and a section on implications for clinical care.

 - Letters to the Editor.
 These brief opinion pieces should be as concise as possible, usually no more than 1000 words.

 The journal considers the results of rigorous, well-designed studies that demonstrate “no effect” or that fail to replicate previous work (“negative data”) as important to the advancement of science.
-Therapeutic Advances in Medical Oncology welcomes short reports on null or negative results as long as the papers are based on strong hypothesis testing.
+Therapeutic Advances in Medical Onocology welcomes short reports on null or negative results as long as the papers are based on strong hypothesis testing.

 The journal's policy is to obtain at least two independent reviews of each article.
-Therapeutic Advances in Medical Oncology operates a conventional single-blind reviewing policy in which the reviewer's name is always concealed from the submitting author.
+Therapeutic Advances in Medical Onocology operates a conventional single-blind reviewing policy in which the reviewer's name is always concealed from the submitting author.
 Referees will be encouraged to provide substantive, constructive reviews that provide suggestions for improving the work and distinguish between mandatory and non-mandatory recommendations.
 All manuscripts accepted for publication are subject to editing for presentation, style and grammar.
 Any major redrafting is agreed with the author but the Editor's decision on the text is final.